symfony/symfony-docs/messenger.rst

 project ID, an order ID, or a combination of relevant fields).

 By default, deduplication applies while the message is in the queue and while it is being processed.
-The lock is released when processing finishes.
+The lock is released when processing succeeds.
 If you want deduplication only while the message is queued, set the third argument to ``true``::

     new DeduplicateStamp($deduplicationKey, 300, true)

 In this mode, the lock is released as soon as the worker receives the message, so another message with the same key can be processed concurrently.

+When a handler throws and the message is going to be retried, the lock is kept so that retries are deduplicated against new dispatches sharing the same key.
+Once the retry flow gives up, the lock is released, including when the message is moved to a :ref:`failure transport <messenger-failure-transport>`.

+.. versionadded:: 8.1

+    Releasing the deduplication lock on definitive failure was introduced in Symfony 8.1.

 .. note::